joyearnaud/hominem/content/posts/en/api-management.md

 ##### API Roadmap

-`with the appearance of new norms and standards and the business evolution obliges to perceive and provide milstones`
+`With the appearance of new norms and standards and the business evolution obliges to perceive and provide milstones`

 A roadmap is a strategic plan that outlines the goals, milestones, and timelines for an API project or program.
 The roadmap provides a high-level overview of the planned features, functionalities, and improvements to be delivered through the API.